Abraham Lincoln boys roll past Falcons

-The Abraham Lincoln boys basketball team got ahead early and rolled from there in an 80-33 win over St. Albert on Saturday.
+The Abraham Lincoln boys basketball team got ahead early and rolled from there in an 80-33 win at St. Albert on Saturday.

 Noah Sandbothe scored a game-high 21 points for the Lynx, who improved to 12-3 on the season.
 Jamison Gruber added 14 points, while Josh Dix scored 13.